THUDM/ProteinLM/README.md

 # Contact
-If you have any problem using ProteinLM, feel free to contact [us](mailto:yijia-xiao@outlook.com).
+If you have any problem using ProteinLM, feel free to contact via [mr.yijia.xiao@gmail.com](mailto:mr.yijia.xiao@gmail.com).

 # Reference